National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 As described above in @sec-onboarding-team-role, an N3C investigation requires a team of individuals who brings together different skills, knowledge domains, and expertise.
 In this way, N3C studies naturally emphasize Team Science.

-'Team Science' is essentially collaborative research where studies are conducted by teams and groups (large and small) rather than individual investigators.
+"Team Science" is essentially collaborative research where studies are conducted by teams and groups (large and small) rather than individual investigators.
 Collaboration may be challenging depending on the clarity of the study design, the definition of roles and responsibilities of each member of the collaboration, the communication means and methods, and the respect among each of the collaborating members.
-While some researchers may find the 'Team Science' paradigm and approach challenging, collaborative research often leads to breakthroughs and outcomes that would be difficult for an individual researcher to achieve.
+While some researchers may find the Team Science paradigm and approach challenging, collaborative research often leads to breakthroughs and outcomes that would be difficult for an individual researcher to achieve.

 The Committee on the Science of Team Science of the National Research Council (Cooke and Hilton, Eds., _Enhancing the Science of Team Science_, 2015 <https://pubmed.ncbi.nlm.nih.gov/26247083/>) examined a number of factors that influence the function and success of team science.
 These include:

 * _Individual factors_, such as how open team members are to collaboration, different ideas/approaches to conducting research (e.g., collaboration vs. individual), and individual communication and management styles.
-* _Institutional factors_ including support for 'team science', such as geographic distance among institutions or individual researchers/team members, and institutional policies that support collaborative research (e.g., tenure/promotion policies).
+* _Institutional factors_ including support for team science, such as geographic distance among institutions or individual researchers/team members, and institutional policies that support collaborative research (e.g., tenure/promotion policies).
 * _Group factors, or team dynamics_.
   Bringing together individuals who are experts in their fields does not always translate into a well-organized, supportive, and clearly communicating group process.
   Collaborators, but especially Principal Investigators/Project Leads, are encouraged to be open to and understand the strengths and assets each member of the collaborative team brings to the project.